 Pain Management Group: This group teaches the patient about factors, which can impact pain and techniques to manage their pain more effectively.
 Patients are taught alternative ways to manage pain rather than relying almost exclusively on medication or visits to the doctor.
 Patients are encouraged to become active participants in their care and to learn what they can do to better manage their pain and take more control over their lives.

 Stress Management Group: In this group, patients learn how stress can affect them both physically and mentally.
 Chronic pain is a chronic stress, in addition, stresses related to other issues as well as those directly related to chronic pain impact a patient’s life.
-Patients are taught more effective stress management skills to decrease their perception of pain and improve overall quality of life.
+Patients are taught more effective stress management skills to decrease their perception of pain and improve the overall quality of life.

 Biofeedback Training: Patients undergo physiological changes while under stress, which can be monitored and recorded.
 Patients learn to become more aware of their bodies/physical sensations, and how to intervene with relaxation skills when they become tenser due to pain, stress, etc.